tatsuhiro-t/go-http2-hpack/README.rst

 * The reference set was removed.
 * The static header table in front of the dynamic header table.
 * No copy was made when referening entry in static header table.

+This is my first golang project.
+Any comments and patches are welcome.

 Example
 -------